kennyk65/Microservices-With-Spring-Student-Files/LabInstructions/Lab 7.md

     **BONUS - Additional Fallbacks**

-1. Refactor the getSubject method so that the hard-coded value “Someone” is substituted whenever the subject service is unavailable.
-Refactor the getNoun method so that the hard-coded value “something” is substituted whenever the noun is unavailable.
+1. Refactor the getSubject and / or getNoun methods so that the hard-coded value “Someone” / "Something" is substituted whenever the subject / noun service is unavailable.
 Experiment with starting and stopping the subject and noun services.

-    **BONUS - Add Hystrix Dashboard**

-1. Add the Hystrix Dashboard to your sentence server.
-Begin by adding the spring-cloud-starter-netflix-hystrix-dashboard dependency.
-Next add @EnableHystrixDashboard annotation to your Application configuration class.
-Finally add this property to application.* to allow Actuator to expose the Hystrix stream:
+1. Experiment with slow-running services.
+Run the noun service with the additional profile of "delay" included.
+This will introduce a random 0-2 second delay to the response time.
+You can configure the sentence server to trip the noun circuit breaker when slow results are common, experiment with the following settings:

     ```
-        management:
-          endpoints:
-            web:
-              exposure:
-                include: 'hystrix.stream'
+    resilience4j:
+      circuitbreaker:
+        instances:
+          noun:
+            slowCallDurationThreshold: 3s 	# Calls over three seconds are “slow”
+            slowCallRateThreshold: 50		# If > 50% are slow, trip the breaker
+            slidingWindowSize: 5            # Look at last five calls
+            minimumNumberOfCalls: 3         # After three calls, start doing calculations
+            waitDurationInOpenState: 10s    # After trip, wait ten seconds before trying again
     ```

-1. Restart the sentence server.
-Open [http://localhost:8020/hystrix](http://localhost:8020/hystrix).
-When prompted, enter http://localhost:8020/actuator/hystrix.stream as the host to monitor.

-1. Refresh [http://localhost:8020/sentence](http://localhost:8020/sentence) several times to generate activity.
-If you like, stop and restart the subject, noun, and adjective services to observer circuit breakers in use.

-  **BONUS - Add Asynchronous Behavior**

-17. If you like, you can attempt to increase the performance of our sentence server by making the service calls “reactively”.
+    * Continually refresh the browser.
+    * You should experience the sentence server struggling to retrieve nouns until the breaker trips, then the word "something" is applied almost immediately.
+    * You should observe the sentence server slowing down periodically as Resilience4J attempts to close the circuit breaker.
+Sometimes it will be successful and you will encounter slow production of diverse nouns.
+Other times it will fail and you will encounter fast production of sentences ending in "something".

+1. Experiment with random erro producing services.
+Run the subject service with the additional profile of "exception" included.
+This will introduce random RuntimeExceptions occurring roughly 50% of the time.
+Configure the sentence server to trip the subject circuit breaker when the failure rate exceeds 70%.
+Experiment with the following settings:

+    ```
+      subject:
+        failureRateThreshold: 70        # If > 70% fail, trip the breaker
+        slidingWindowSize: 10           # Look at last five calls
+        minimumNumberOfCalls: 3         # After three calls, start doing calculations
+        waitDurationInOpenState: 10s    # After trip, wait ten seconds before trying again
+    ```